Contribute to planning and implementing the management of game and wildlife habitat

 To meet this standard you will be able to:

-- monitor habitat and habitat usage
+• monitor habitat condition and usage

 For you to fully understand the content of the standard, and the activities it describes, it is important that you are able to understand the terms used within the standard.
-See Glossary for some definitions that should help you with this.
+See the Glossary for some definitions that should help you with this.

 Performance criteria